-1. Meditation can improve your ability to focus.
+1. Meditation can improve your ability to focus

-Improved concentration can boost your work performance and increase productivity.
+Improved focus and concentration can boost your work performance and increase productivity.
 Additionally, many people feel more relaxed and even blissful after practicing concentration meditation.
 It can boost your problem-solving abilities, particularly when it comes to resolving internal conflicts.

-2. Meditation can make you more self-aware.
+2. It can make you more self-aware

-In order to improve your self-awareness, you can practice mindfulness meditation.
+To improve your self-awareness, you can practice mindfulness meditation.
 In mindfulness meditation, you are not looking to shut off thoughts or shut out the world.
 Rather, you want to pay attention to the present moment.

-3, Mindfulness meditation can decrease stress levels over a period of time.
+3. Mindfulness meditation can decrease stress levels over a period of time

 Stress can affect your quality of sleep, food choices, cardiac health, and even acne breakouts.
 Anything that lowers stress is a good idea in our books!

 It’s believed that meditation can help these high-risk groups in several ways.
 As previously mentioned, it can lower stress levels and improve conflict resolution.
 Additionally, it can lower anxiety in some people, which makes it ideal for fighting or warding off depression.
-Meditation yoga might also be particularly useful for pregnant women, because it can leave you feeling empowered and more at-home in your body.
+Meditation yoga might also be particularly useful for pregnant women because it can leave you feeling empowered and more at home in your body.

-5. Meditation leads to better sleep.
+5. Meditation leads to better sleep

-If you practice meditation routinely, you might find that you doze better at night.
+If you practice meditation routinely, you might find that you snooze better at night.
 Meditation helps you get better sleep by teaching you how to shut off stressful thoughts that might be keeping you awake.
 Furthermore, meditation can help you feel more relaxed in your body, which means that you succumb to sleep easier.

 What’s more, a full night’s rest can have its own positive effects on your life.
-The benefits of improved sleep include fewer cravings, better work performance, increased energy, improved concentration, and stronger immune system.
+The benefits of improved sleep include fewer unhealthy food cravings, better work performance, increased energy, improved concentration, and stronger immune system.
 That’s a lot!

-6. Meditation can boost your immune system.
+6. Meditation can boost your immune system

 Additional studies have linked meditation to boosted antibodies and increased brain activity in the areas of the brain that command the immune system.
 So don’t forget to meditate during cold and flu season!